myui/hivemall/systemtest/README.md

 `auto-defined/path/answer/${filename}`, you can do auto matching test.

+### External properties

+You can use external properties at `systemtest/src/test/resources/hivemall/*`, default is `hiverunner.properties` for `HiveSystemTestRunner` and `td.properties` for `TDSystemTestRunner`.
+Also user-defined properties file can be loaded via constructor of `Runner` by file name.

 ## Notice

 * DDL and insert statement should be called via class methods of `HQ` because of wrapping hive queries and several runner-specific APIs, don't call them via string statement
 * Also you can use low-level API via an instance of `Runner`, independent of `Team`
 * You can use `IO.getFromResourcePath(...)` to get answer whose format is TSV
+* TD client configs in properties file prior to $HOME/.td/td.conf

 ## Quick example